ranfysvalle02/ai-self-attention/README.md

 * **Local Minima**: Random initialization can sometimes lead the model to get stuck in local minima, preventing it from reaching the global optimum.
 * **Slower Convergence**: Random initialization can sometimes require more training epochs to converge to a good solution.

-The blog post you've created effectively explains attention mechanisms in LLMs and the role they play in predicting the next word.
-Here's a breakdown of the impact of random embeddings and how they could be improved:

 **Impact of Random Embeddings:**